GLEF1X/glQiwiApi/README.md

 async def main():
     async with QiwiWrapper(api_access_token='your_token') as w:
         w.phone_number = '+number'
-        # Таким образом мы проверим, была ли транзакция на сумму 999 рублей с комментарием
+        # This way we will check if the transaction was in the amount of 999 rubles with a comment
-        # 'I like glQiwiApi!' и отправителем с номером +7904832168
+        # 'I like glQiwiApi!' and sender with phone number +7904832168
         is_paid = await w.check_transaction(
             amount=999,
             comment='I like glQiwiApi!',